Library of the Economic Commission for Latin America and the Caribbean: Mission and Vision

 The Library's mission is to provide access to the information resources it holds, in addition to training and research support services through the organization, conservation and dissemination of various resources, in particular the Commission's intellectual heritage.
 The Library aims to provide specialized information services primarily to ECLAC officials, extending attention to specialized United Nations agencies based in Santiago, Chile, regional and government organizations, embassies, and researchers, academics and higher education students.

 Its aim is to provide access to the Library's information resources in its various formats, training and other research support services; through the acquisition, organization, conservation and dissemination of various resources, in particular the Commission's intellectual heritage; in a timely, reliable and relevant manner according to the specific needs of the Commission's work programme and the community at large.

 The ECLAC Library in the face of COVID-19 pandemic

-Due to the COVID-19 pandemic, the staff of the ECLAC Library (Santiago, Brasilia, Mexico and Port-of-Spain), have become remote workers.
+Due to the COVID-19 pandemic, the staff of the ECLAC Library (Santiago, Brasília, Mexico City and Port-of-Spain), have become remote workers.
 Attempts are being made to meet the needs of external users through email, the ask us section of the website and the Libchat service to guide them in accessing open electronic resources (repository, libguides, etc.) and deliver documents in digital format.
 ECLAC staff have been strongly supported and trained to achieve full access to the Library's resource from outside of ECLAC's compound, providing consistent assistance to their queries while taking advantage of all available means of contact (Mail, Libchat, Teams, etc.) and also organizing frequent individual and group virtual training activities.